 The two-thirds of the US trade deficit is a result of trade with China.
 The US trade deficit with China is roughly $375 billion, 66% of the total US deficit.
 If the US managed to eliminate its trade deficit with every country in the world expect China, it would still have the largest trade deficit in the world.

 The rarely discussed truth of the matter is that, in addition to a host of non-tariff trade barriers and intellectual property theft, Chinese import tariffs are over twice as high as import tariffs in the US.
 That the Chinese feel the need to maintain such high import barriers, despite their huge trade surplus and far lower manufacturing costs, is remarkable.
 They are trying to protect their high tech industries from American competition while denying the US the same privilege.

 About 19% of Chinese exports go to the US, making the US the largest export destination for Chinese goods.
 Conversely, only about 8% of US exports go to China, the third largest export destination for the US.
-Furthermore, trade represent a significantly larger piece of the Chinese economy than it does in the US.
-Chinese exports to the US are also generally products that can be manufactured in other lower labor cost economies such as India, Taiwan, or Mexico.
+Furthermore, foreign trade represent a larger piece of the Chinese economy than it does in the US.
+Chinese exports to the US are also more often products that can be manufactured in other lower labor cost economies such as India, Taiwan, or Mexico.

-Given all of these factors, China’s overt unwillingness to take any action to remedy a clearly unsustainable situation is likely to encourage, not deter, further American tariffs.
+Given all of these factors, China’s seemingly overt unwillingness to take serious action to remedy a clearly unsustainable situation is likely to encourage, not deter, further American tariffs.
 It will be to everyone’s detriment, but mostly theirs.

 P.S.
 If you would like to be updated via email when we post a new article, please click here.
 It’s free and we won’t send any promotional materials.